Why would you backup Windows Server weekly?

 3. In General, set a task name, and check the option Run (to know) whether user is logged on.

-4. In Triggers, click New to specify which day(s) you want the backup to run.
+4. In Triggers, click New > select On a schedule and then Weekly.
+Click OK to confirm you want the backup to run weekly.

 6. Check other settings based on your needs.
 If all are good, click OK and input user password.

 Method 2.
-Schedule weekly backup with AOMEI Backupper Server
+Schedule weekly backup in Windows Server 2008 with AOMEI Backupper Server

-AOMEI Backupper Server is a professional server backup software.
-It can create daily/weekly/monthly/event triggers scheduled backup using its own technology very conveniently.
+Here you will use third-party tool - AOMEI Backupper Server to create Windows Server 2008 backup schedule weekly.
+Except for weekly, it still supports daily, monthly, event triggers like system shutdown, USB plug in.
 And not only Windows Server 2008, it supports all Windows PCs & Servers.
 So you can also use it to schedule backup for Windows Server 2012/R2, 2016, 2019, 2022, SBS 2003, etc.

 How about give it a try?
 Download the tool first and follow the steps below to create a Windows Server 2008 R2 backup schedule weekly.
 Here's a free trial: